 Refunding Zoom Events tickets purchased in a foreign currency

-Zoom Events offers events for the international audience depending on the country or region you are located in, you can purchase tickets to join events that are hosted from a country that is different from yours.
+Zoom Events offers events for an international audience.
+Depending on the country or region you are located in, you can purchase tickets to join events that are hosted in a country that is different from yours.

 This article covers:

 - What is a foreign transaction fee?

 - Does Zoom Events refund foreign transaction fees?